Convergence of spherical averages for actions of Fuchsian Groups: The Markov coding

 \section{The Markov coding}

-In this section we construct a Markov coding generating the set of thickened paths.
-This coding is based on the description of the structure of thickened paths in the local terms given in Propositions~\ref{prop:conv-section} and \ref{prop:conv-descr}.

-As it was stated in the introduction, states of this topological Markov chain describe how the `past' level $\S_-=[\underline\S]_i$ of a thickened path is attached to its `future' level $\S_+=[\underline\S]_{i+1}$.
-More specifically, a state of the Markov chain describes the arrangement of $\S_-$ and $\S_+$ up to the action of~$G$.
-However, we have to endow these arrangements with additional data to construct our coding.
-This is done in Subsection~\ref{subsec:states}.

-In the next subsection we define the transition matrix~$\Pi$ of the coding and show that this coding indeed generates all thickened paths.
-Subsection~\ref{subsec:involution} shows that the constructed Markov chain has a time-reversing involution on the set of states.
-Finally, in Subsection~\ref{subsec:properties} we will show that our Markov chain is strongly connected and aperiodic.
+As was explained in the introduction, states of our topological Markov chain should describe how the ``past'' level $\S_-=\S_k$ of a thickened path is attached to its ``future'' level $\S_+=\S_{k+1}$.
+More specifically, a state of the Markov chain should describe the arrangement of $\S_-$ and $\S_+$ up to the $G$-action.
+The set $\widehat \Xi$ of possible arrangements is listed in Definition~\ref{defn:listingstates}.
+However, to construct the actual states $ \Xi$ of our Markov chain we have to endow these arrangements with some additional data; this is done in Subsection~\ref{subsec:states}.
+In Subsection~\ref{subsec:transitionmatrix} we list the admissible transitions between states, thus defining the transition matrix $\Pi$.
+In Subsection~\ref{subsec:correspondence} we prove the important result that there is a bijective correspondence between admissible sequences and thickened paths.
+Finally, Subsection~\ref{subsec:involution} presents a time-reversing involution on the set of states.